VakhoKontridze/VComponents/README.md

 }
 ```

-However, if you wish to use scrollable view as a content, `scrollableContent` instance is already defined under `VBottomSheetUIModel` for you.
-It takes care of most details, such as auto-resizing the content and safe area margins.
+However, if you wish to use scrollable view as a content, `scrollableContent` instance is already defined under `VBottomSheetUIModel`.
+It takes care of most intricate details, including features like auto-resizing of content and proper management of safe area margins.

 ```swift
 @State private var isPresented: Bool = false